davekinkead/thesis/paper.coffee.md

 But another approach would be to simulate _theory_.
 All theories are abstractions of reality, so simulating theory simply formalises those abstractions.
 This type of simulation can be thought of as a coherence constrain on particular theories.
 By making the assumptions and abstractions of a theory explicit in code, we can see if the predictions and claims of that theory are entailed or at least made probable.
 We can show that a theoretical model is coherent even if we can't show that the theory's assumptions do in fact hold true in reality.

 What follows then is both a description of a model of democracy as well as a simulation of that model.
-It attempts to capture the key claims of consequentialist accounts of democracy and explore how changing the make up of the polity affects the democratic processes of that polity.
+It attempts to capture the key claims of instrumental accounts of democracy and explore how changing the make up of the polity affects the democratic processes of that polity.
 The simulation process begins by defining a simple model of democracy consisting of naive voters populating some political space.
 Methods of inclusion and voting are then defined.

-Next, three types of consequentialist accounts of democracy - content-independent, content-relative, and content-indifferent - are formalised and simulated in the model over a wide variety of input values.
+Next, three types of instrumental accounts of democracy - content-independent, content-relative, and content-indifferent - are formalised and simulated in the model over a wide variety of input values.
 Finally, the relationship between democratic inclusion and democratic outcomes is explored by examining how different compositions of agents lead to different results.

 A form of literate programming [^lit], this paper embeds executable source code within the description of the model.
 Simulation code is indicated by `indented code blocks`.
 The reader need not understand the embedded code or coffeescript syntax however, in order to understand the simulation.
 The code, it's purpose, and function will be fully explained in the surrounding text.
 It's presence serves to formalise the assumptions of the model in much the same way as one might include mathematical symbolism to formalise a proof, and to promote reproducibility and testability of the research herein.